scivision/pibayer/README.rst

 ======================
 raspberrypi_raw_camera
 ======================
-Acquire RAW images with Raspberry Pi camera (before demosaicking)
+Acquire RAW images with Raspberry Pi camera (before demosaicking).

+The `picamera.array.PiBayerArray method <http://picamera.readthedocs.org/en/release-1.10/_modules/picamera/array.html#PiArrayOutput>`_ destripes the raw data and puts it into a stacked 3-D matrix (not demosaicked).
+Dimensions 1944x1592x3.
+If you use ImageJ, menu Image > Type > RGB Stack you can see the checkerboard effect this makes.
+Red is lower left, Green is upper left and lower right, Blue is upper right.

+If you don't like this destriped version, let me know and I'll make an option to leave it striped like my Sumix program does.
+That is, to return a 3888x5184 2-D array.

 Prereqs
 =======